-- .1 dishonesty (CD3); - .2 assault or harassment (CD3 and/or CD5 and/or CD8); - .3 seeking to gain access without consent to instructions or other confidential information relating to the opposing party's case (CD3 and/or CD5); or - .4 seeking to gain access without consent to confidential information relating to another member of chambers, member of staff or pupil (CD3 and/or CD5);

-- .5 encouraging a witness to give evidence which is untruthful or misleading (CD1 and/or CD3); - .6 knowingly or recklessly misleading, or attempting to mislead, the court or an opponent (CD1 and/ or CD3); or - .7 being drunk or under the influence of drugs in court (CD2 and/or CD7); or - .8 failure to report promptly to the Bar Standards Board pursuant to rC65.1-rC65.5 and/or rC66 above or if; - director's disqualification proceedings are initiated against you; - a director's disqualification order is made against you; - winding up proceedings are initiated in respect of or against you; - you have had an administrator, administrative receiver, receiver or liquidator appointed in respect of you; - · administration proceedings are initiated in respect of or against you; - .9 a breach of rC67 above; for example, reporting, or threatening to report, another person as a litigation tactic or otherwise abusively; or merely to please a client or any other person or otherwise for an improper motive; - .10 conduct that poses a serious risk to the public.
+- .2 assault or harassment (CD3 and/or CD5 and/or CD8); - .3 seeking to gain access without consent to instructions or other confidential information relating to the opposing party's case (CD3 and/or CD5); or - .4 seeking to gain access without consent to confidential information relating to another member of chambers, member of staff or pupil (CD3 and/or CD5): - .5 encouraging a witness to give evidence which is untruthful or misleading (CD1 and/or CD3); - .6 knowingly or recklessly misleading, or attempting to mislead, the court or an opponent (CD1 and/ or CD3); or - .7 being drunk or under the influence of drugs in court (CD2 and/or CD7); or - .8 failure to report promptly to the Bar Standards Board pursuant to rC65.1-rC65.5 and/or rC66 above or if; - director's disqualification proceedings are initiated against you; - a director's disqualification order is made against you; - winding up proceedings are initiated in respect of or against you; - you have had an administrator, administrative receiver, receiver or liquidator appointed in respect of you; - administration proceedings are initiated in respect of or against you; - .9 a breach of rC67 above; for example, reporting, or threatening to report, another person as a litigation tactic or otherwise abusively; or merely to please a client or any other person or otherwise for an improper motive; - .10 conduct that poses a serious risk to the public.

-If you believe (or suspect) that there has been serious misconduct, then the first step is it sarefully consider all of the circumstances.
+If you believe (or suspect) that there has been serious misconduct, then the first step is to carefully consider all of the circumstances.
 The circumstances include:

-- .1 whether that person's instructions or other confidential matters might be a pearing on the assessment of their conduct; - .2 whether that person has been offered an opportunity to explain the condest, and if not, why not; - .3 any explanation which has been or could be offered for but person conduct; - .4 whether the matter has been raised, or will be sailed, in the lite tion in which it occurred, and if not, why not.
+- .1 whether that person's instructions or other confidential matters might have a bearing on the assessment of their conduct; - .2 whether that person has been offered an opportunity to explain their conduct, and if not, why not; - .3 any explanation which has been or could be offered for that person's conduct; - .4 whether the matter has been raised, or will be raised, in the litigation in which it occurred, and if not, why not.

-Having considered all of the circumstances he duty o report arises if you have reasonable grounds to believe there has been serious misconduct.
-This will be so where, having give due consideration to the circumstances, including the matters identified at Guidance gC97, you have material before you which as retands establishes a reasonably credible case of serious misconduct.
-Your duty under Rule rC66 is then to report the potential stant of serious misconduct so that the Bar Standards Board can investigate whether or not there has in fact been misconduct.
+Having considered all of the circumstances, the duty to report arises if you have reasonable grounds to believe there has been serious misconduct.
+This will be so where, having given due consideration to the circumstances, including the matters identified at Guidance gC97, you have material before you which as it stands establishes a reasonably credible case of serious misconduct.
+Your duty under Rule rC66 is then to report the potential instance of serious misconduct so that the Bar Standards Board can investigate whether or not there has in fact been misconduct.